 Route 9 Safety and Operational Study

-- The purpose of this project is to conduct a Safety and Operational Study (SOS) of Route 9 in VIrginia, encompassing 13 miles from the West Virginia border to Route 7.
-The study will identify existing safety and traffic operational issues and present recommended solutions for consideration by the Board of Supervisors.
+- The purpose of this project is to conduct a Safety and Operational Study (SOS) of Route 9 in Virginia, encompassing 13 miles from the West Virginia border to Route 7.
+The study will identify safety and traffic operational issues and present recommended solutions for consideration by the Board of Supervisors.

 - Route 9 is located in the rolling countryside in western Loudoun County; it serves farms and farm markets, equestrian facilities wineries and breweries, bed-and-breakfast facilities, and the historic Town of Hillsboro.